prepare/ChromiumFX/linux/cef/README.txt

 USAGE
 -----

-Building using CMake:
-  CMake can be used to generate project files in many different formats.
-See usage instructions at the top of the CMakeLists.txt file.

-Building using the pre-existing make solution (DEPRECATED):
 Run 'build.sh Debug' to build the cefclient target in Debug mode.

 Please visit the CEF Website for additional usage information.